twan0305/Interactive-Lab-Hub/Lab_5/README.md

 # Observant Systems

+# Team
+1. Ravi Niteesh Voleti <rv279@cornell.edu>
+2. Tony Wan <tw482@cornell.edu>

 For lab this week, we focus on creating interactive systems that can detect and respond to events or stimuli in the environment of the Pi, like the Boat Detector we mentioned in lecture.
 Your **observant device** could, for example, count items, find objects, recognize an event or continuously monitor a room.

-This lab will help you think through the design of observant systems, particularly corner cases that the algorithms needs to be aware of.
+This lab will help you think through the design of observant systems, particularly corner cases that the algorithms need to be aware of.

 ## Prep

-1. Pull the new Github Repo.
+1. Spend about 10 Minutes doing the Listening exercise as described in [ListeningExercise.md](https://github.com/FAR-Lab/Interactive-Lab-Hub/blob/Fall2022/Lab%205/ListeningExercise.md)
 2. Install VNC on your laptop if you have not yet done so.
 This lab will actually require you to run script on your Pi through VNC so that you can see the video stream.
-Please refer to the [prep for Lab 2](https://github.com/FAR-Lab/Interactive-Lab-Hub/blob/Fall2021/Lab%202/prep.md), we offered the instruction at the bottom.
+Please refer to the [prep for Lab 2](https://github.com/FAR-Lab/Interactive-Lab-Hub/blob/Fall2022/Lab%202/prep.md), we offered the instruction at the bottom.
 3. Read about [OpenCV](https://opencv.org/about/), [MediaPipe](https://mediapipe.dev/), and [TeachableMachines](https://teachablemachine.withgoogle.com/).
 4. Read Belloti, et al.'s [Making Sense of Sensing Systems: Five Questions for Designers and Researchers](https://www.cc.gatech.edu/~keith/pubs/chi2002-sensing.pdf).

 ### For the lab, you will need:
+1. Pull the new Github Repo.(Please wait until thursday morning.
+There are still some incompatabilities to make the assignment work.)
 1. Raspberry Pi
 1. Webcam
-1. Microphone (if you want to have speech or sound input for your design)

 ### Deliverables for this lab are:
 1. Show pictures, videos of the "sense-making" algorithms you tried.
+1. Show the filledout answers for the Contextual Interaction Design Tool.
 1. Show a video of how you embed one of these algorithms into your observant system.
 1. Test, characterize your interactive device.
 Show faults in the detection and how the system handled it.